The Wales Way Map

 This follows the old trading route along the northern coast on to Anglesey.
 Quite apart from the resort towns and castles that line the 75 mile (120 km) trail, it’s the starting point to discover the panoramic north.
-From here visitors can explore the Vales of Clwyd and Conwy, the mountains of Snowdonia, the Menai Strait, and our largest island, Anglesey.
+From here visitors can explore the Vales of Clwyd and Conwy, the mountains of Eryri (Snowdonia), the Menai Strait, and our largest island, Anglesey.
 Castles dominate this route, there’s the perfect concentric design of Beaumaris Castle, the polygonal towers of Caernarfon Castle, and the sheer heft of Conwy Castle and its town walls.
 Together with Harlech Castle, this cluster of 13th century castles forms a UNESCO World Heritage Site.
 The north coast also has several classic resorts along the way.
-The mountains of Snowdonia National Park, the Welsh name is Eryri, meaning ‘place of eagles’, loom large on the southern horizon.
+The mountains of Eryri (Snowdonia) National Park, (the Welsh name Eryri, means ‘place of eagles’) loom large on the southern horizon.
 There are plenty of loops and interesting diversions too.
 It’s the gateway to the Vale of Clwyd, with market towns along the route to Llangollen.
 We have a useful fact sheet to discover Food and Drink along The North Wales Way.

 10 reasons to include The Wales Way

 - it is a family of three national touring routes;